mavericklim91/Modeling-SARS-CoV-2-Nucleotide-Mutations/README.md

 ## Source
 This folder contains the python source code for analysing the mutation dynamics of the SARS-CoV-2 genome:

+> spatial.py

+* This python script contains the main driver code for our spatial model and analysis

-> main.py
+> time_series.py

-* This python script contains the main driver code for our model and analysis
+* This python script contains the main driver code for our time-series model and analysis

 > seq.py